-- Purpose Council decided, as part of the Budget for 2016/17, to create a Reserve and set aside funds in the event of another superannuation call.
-A call to top-up the Defined Benefits Superannuation Fund could arise if the fund's performance was well below the targeted Vested Benefits Index (VBI) of 100 per cent set by the Australian Prudential Regulation Authority (APRA).
-As of the December 2020 update, the VBI was at 109.6 per cent, reported quarterly, was satisfactory and Council was advised that the fund had sufficient resources to support its superannuation obligations. - Movements The contributions to superannuation reserves are topped up as deemed necessary.
+- Purpose Council decided, as part of the Budget for 2016/17 to create a Reserve and set aside funds in the event of there being another superannuation call.
+A call to top-up the Defined Benefits Superannuation Fund could arise if the Fund's performance was well below the targeted Vested Benefits Index (VBI) of 100% set by the Australian Prudential Regulation Authority (APRA).
+As at the December 2020 update, the VBI was at 109.6%, reported quarterly, was satisfactory and Council were advised that the fund had sufficient resources to support Council's superannuation obligations. - Movements The contributions to superannuation reserve are toped up as deemed necessary.
 Outflows from this reserve will be subject to future superannuation calls.